senthil-veerabahu/protocol-spec/README.md

     .build();
 ```

-The above code will allow the protocol-spec parser to read the first line of typical http protocol
+The above code will allow the protocol-spec parser to read the first line of typical http request
 ```
 GET /index.html HTTP/1.1
 ```